kvnxiao/aeroten-theme/README.md

 ## Overview

 Currently includes the "Steel Blue" accent colour theme from Windows 10 for window borders and buttons.

+## Installing

+To build the metacity .xml file from the templating source file which uses Pug, you will need `yarn` installed.

+1. Clone the repository to your drive
+2. Run `make dep` to install the node modules
+3. Run `make install` to install the theme

+And to uninstall, simply run `make uninstall` to uninstall the theme

 ## Roadmap